larrychen1990/selenium-test/src/main/java/README.md

 	+ Binding it with junit test and assert the result

-	+ we should be carefull with the Selenium libs.
+	+ We should be carefull with the Selenium libs.
 		- To run the Selenium 2 projects we should use the `guava15.0+.jar` but not the `guava11.0.2.jar` which we use in Selenium 1